92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 Example of blunted or clubbed fingers.

 If a person is on fire, smother the fire with a large cover or instruct the individual to roll on the ground to put out the flames.
 Running will increase the fire.
-The size and severity of the burn determine the level of care needed.
+The size and severity of the burn determines the level of care needed.

 Chest Pain |